Hanabi-Live/hanabi-live/docs/variants.md

 ### Sudoku (4 Suits)

-- Similar to 5-Suit Sudoku, stacks can be started at arbitrary but different ranks.
+- Similar to 5-suit Sudoku, stacks can be started at arbitrary but different ranks.
-- Cards of rank 5 are removed from the game, therefore stacks only consist of 4 cards each and will wrap around from 4 to 1.
+- Cards of rank 5 are removed from the game.
+Therefore, stacks only consist of 4 cards each and will wrap around from 4 to 1.
 - Playing the fourth card of a suit gives back a clue.

 <br />